sIUzyy/react_project_encryptedX/README.md

-..take note, make sure you have git in your pc ..create a folder in your file explorer, then open that folder in your ide.
+..take note, make sure you have git in your pc <br>
+..create a folder in your file explorer, then open that folder in your ide. <br>
-..in your terminal, follow the step 1.
+..in your terminal, follow the step 1. <br>

-To obtain the code, simply follow these steps as outlined.
+To obtain the code, simply follow these steps as outlined. <br>

 1. git clone [http, ssh, or gh path]